Connect with others who understand.

 Talk With Others Who Understand

 MyHeartDiseaseTeam is the social network for people with heart disease and their loved ones.
-On MyHeartDiseaseTeam, more than 57,000 members come together to ask questions, give advice, and share their stories with others who understand life with heart disease.
+On MyHeartDiseaseTeam, members come together to ask questions, give advice, and share their stories with others who understand life with heart disease.

-Are you or your loved one living with atrial fibrillation or atrial flutter?
+Are you or a loved one living with atrial fibrillation or atrial flutter?
 How were you diagnosed?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.